web-based/iosvaldo/README.md

 ## Here is what i'm currerntly working on!

-- :hammer_and_wrench: I’m currently working on ... :speech_balloon: Chat Application.
+- :hammer_and_wrench: I’m currently working on ... :speech_balloon: looking for a full-time job as a Software Engineer.
 - :books: I’m currently learning ...
 Rails: Action Cable
 - :busts_in_silhouette: I’m looking to collaborate on ...
 Web or Mobile Applications.
 - :mag: I’m looking for help with ...
 Blockchain.